skywind3000/z.lua/README.md

 ## Tips

-Recommanded aliases you may find useful:
+Recommended aliases you may find useful:

 ```bash
 alias zc='z -c'      # restrict matches to subdirs of $PWD